0x0f0f0f/yasih/README.md

 - [ ] Closures and Environments (Chapter 8)
 - [ ] Mutable State (Chapter 7)
 - [ ] Implement the rest of string functions (Exercise 5.4)
+- [ ] Fix parser to correctly parse (and show) complex numbers with a negative real/imaginary part
 - [x] Implement a REPL
 - [x] Implement `cond` and `case` expressions (Exercise 5.3)
 - [x] Implement `eval` for complex numbers, ratios, lists and vectors